Honors of the Association

 The Committee on Honors depends solely upon the documentation provided by the sponsor.
 When information and/or documentation are incomplete, the Committee may be unable to recommend deserving individuals to the Board of Directors for consideration.

-- A sponsor and two co-sponsors, all of whom are ASHA members
+- A sponsor and two co-sponsors, all of whom are ASHA members in good standing

 - Information and/or documentation that support the nominee's distinguished contribution to the field of speech, language, and/or hearing which has enhanced or altered the course of the professions